Turbotice/phonefleet/phonefleet/server/readme.md

 password : usual
 specify the port (8022)

+to access the phone storage, type : termux-setup-storage
+You wil need to grant access to your files to Termux

 ——— Keep Termux running in the background ——— to keep running termux in the background, type termux-wake-lock